Cabotegravir: Society and culture

-Cabotegravir was examined in the clinical trials HPTN 083 and HPTN 084.
+Legal status

 In 2020, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Vocabria intended for the treatment of human immunodeficiency virus type 1 (HIV-1) infection in combination with rilpivirine injection.
 The EMA also recommended marketing authorization be given for rilpivirine and cabotegravir injections to be used together for the treatment of people with HIV-1 infection.
 Cabotegravir was approved for medical use in the European Union in December 2020.